 - Section 2.
 (Certain vehicles must stop at all railroad grade crossings.)
-(1) Except as provided in subsections (4) and (5) of this section, the driver of a motor vehicle described in subsection (3) of this section, before crossing at grade any tracks of a railway, shall: - (a) Stop the vehicle at a clearly marked stop line or, if none, not less than 10 nor more than 20 feet from the nearest rail of the railroad, and while stopped, listen and look in both directions along the track for any approaching train and signals indicating that a train is approaching; and - (b) Proceed after stopping only when he can do so safely. - (2) The driver of a motor vehicle described in subsection (3) of this section, after stopping as required by subsection (1) and after determining that it is safe to proceed across the tracks, shall cross the tracks: - (a) In the gear of the motor vehicle that does not require manually changing gears while proceeding over the crossing; and - (b) Without manually shifting gears. - (3) This section applies to: - (a) A school bus as defined in ORS 485.010; - (b) A worker transport bus as defined in ORS 485.010; - (c) A vehicle used in the transportation of persons for hire if the operation is in conformance with the provisions of subsection (11), ORS 767.035, as amended by section 2, chapter 396, Oregon Laws 1973, as amended by section 1, chapter 38, Oregon Laws 1974 (Special Session);
+(1) As used in this section: - (a) "Passenger transport vehicle" means a school bus, worker transport bus, a bus operated for transporting children to and from church or an activity or function authorized by a church, or any vehicle used in the transportation of persons for hire by a non-profit entity as provided in subsection (11) of ORS 767.035. - (b) "School bus" means a vehicle as defined in subsection (4) of ORS 485.010. - (c) "Worker transport bus" means a vehicle as defined in subsection (5) of ORS 485.010. - (2) Except as provided in section 3 of this Article, the driver of a motor vehicle described in subsection (2) of this section before crossing at grade any railroad tracks shall: - (a) Stop the vehicle at a clearly marked stop line or, if none, not less than 10 nor more than 50 feet from the nearest rail of the railroad and, while stopped, listen and look in both directions along the tracks for approaching trains and signals indicating approaching train; and - (b) Proceed across the tracks after stopping only when he can do so safely in the gear of the motor vehicle that does not require manually changing gears while proceeding, and without manually changing gears. - (3) This section applies to: - (a) A passenger transport vehicle; - (b) A motor bus designated for, or carrying passengers for hire; and